sonocotta/tas5805m-driver-for-raspbian/README.md

 Nuff said, it is a great device and deserves community attention and adoption.

+## Word on dual DAC configuration

+The TAS5805M supports chaining devices in either pass-through or DSP-chaining mode.
+Specifically it exposes SDOUT pin that whould be an input pin for downstream DAC and allows configuration of that SDPIN to spit out either original data stream or post-DSP data.

+I started to update the original implementation to support dual DAC operation but got stuck confguring original device tree implementation into single-audio-device -> multiple DACs config.
+I reached out to TI support and they proided whole new driver code that seems to support device chainig.

+After looking inside the code I found it to be a bit clumsy, and many features missing compared to the original implementation.
+But in other aspects TI ode was much better integrated into linux kernel ASoC, and most importantly, after some changes it worked with dual DAC implemetation.

+At this point I will provide this implementation as an alternative to original drier until i figure out how to mke it work in chaining config

+### What doesn't look right in the [this branch] TI driver implementation

+- Device tree defined only master I2C device, all slave devices are identified on the fly.
+- DSP configuration is provided via binary format that is extremely inconvinient to use
+- DSP configuration needs to be generated for specific setup and cannot be easily changed or adjusted
+- None of the ALSA controls are implemented properly, to be more specific they only work for the **latest DAC** in the chain
+- binary configuration has a static naming, so changing config is a multi-step file-copying excersize

 ## Installation

 We're about to build kernel modules, so we need to install a few dependencies first (all commands going forward are running on the target host, ie Raspberry Pi)